2023.11.16: Performance Measurement in Procurement (and Beyond)

 Related podcast can be found here.

-Performance management is a discipline that focuses on how government organizations measure, analyze, and improve their operations through data-driven decision making.
+Performance management is a discipline that focuses on how government organizations measure, analyze, and improve their operations through data-driven decision-making.
 What’s the simplest way to begin?
 Start with guiding principles that can be explained qualitatively and measured quantitatively.
 In other words - articulated well, and trackable with math.

-For public procurement specifically, programs should establish measures that ensure a way to balance between the tactical and strategic responsibilities.
+For public procurement specifically, programs should establish measures that ensure a way to balance between tactical and strategic responsibilities.
 We have found over the years that procurement organizations can be well understood through the lens of efficiency, quality and stewardship –

 Efficiency: Valuing that agencies and departments who are our customers need throughput in our systems and processes.
 Procurement directly reflects budgets, which in turn represent the lifeblood of government